Area Preservation (NAP), will be conducting controlled ecological burns

 11 a.m. and 7 p.m.
 On the day of a controlled burn,

 signs will be posted around the site and staff will be available on

 site to answer questions.
 The fire will be under control at all times.
+See below for information about NAP's public meeting and Q&A on controlled burns.
 Please

 contact NAP at 734.794.6627 or [email protected] with any questions.